 Do you have a driving licence from a non EEA country and plan to stay in Sweden for a limited period but more than one year?

-If you have a driving licence from a non-EEA country, the driving licence will cease to be valid in Sweden when you have been a registered resident here for more than one year.
-The Swedish Transport Agency can grant an exemption from this rule, in which case your driving licence will continue to be valid.
-But we can only grant an exemption if you plan to stay in Sweden for a limited period of time and if the exemption does not involve any risks to road safety.
+If you have a driving licence from a non-EEA country, your driving licence will be valid in Sweden for one year from the date that you were registered here.
+The Swedish Transport Agency can in some cases grant an exemption from this rule, in which case you can continue to drive with your foreign driving licence for more than one year.
+We can only grant an exemption if you plan to stay in Sweden for a limited period of time and if the exemption does not involve any risks to road safety.

 Please note:

-- Even if you have a residence permit or a work permit, we cannot guarantee that you will be granted an exemption.
-It is the purpose of your residence in Sweden and how long you are going to stay, that will determine if we can grant you an exemption or not.
+• Even if you have a residence permit or a work permit, we cannot guarantee that you will be granted an exemption.

-- We cannot grant you an exemption on the basis of the Swedish COVID-19 situation or because you have difficulties getting an appointment to do the driving test or similar.
+• We cannot grant you an exemption on the basis that you have difficulties getting an appointment to do the driving test or similar.

 How do I apply for an exemption and what do I need to include in my application?